 Both mother and baby need to receive topical treatment after each nursing session to avoid passing the yeast infection back and forth.
 Wiping the nipple and areola with an organic cloth or cotton ball soaked in apple cider vinegar, and then letting them air dry often provides quick relief.
 Painting diluted gentian violet on your areolas and in the babies mouth is another very effective way to combat thrush quickly.
 Be careful though, gentian violet can and will stain any fabric it touches!
 Some times it takes a few rounds of treatment before it is all the way gone.
 Another option is soaking or making herb compresses with Postpartum Herb Bath because it is blended with antiseptic and anti fungal herbs like Yarrow.
 Once the skin is dry, many mothers like apply coconut oil or Birth Song's anti fungal herbal Nipple Salve to help with soreness and speed up healing because it is also made with Yarrow, as well as Oregon Grape Root and Pau De Arco.

-The parasympathetic nervous system, where we go during sleep, mindful breathing, and yoga, is where the body achieves healing and restoration.
+The parasympathetic nervous system, where we go during sleep, mindful breathing, yoga, and Qigong, is where the body achieves healing and restoration.
 Getting out to a yoga class may be out of the question with a baby or young child at home, but going to bed early, napping with your baby, and stopping to take big breaths down into your belly throughout the day may be more doable options.
 A healthier mama almost always means a healthier baby--you are worth it!